 - 235. One of the frequent things I think this Inquiry should be looking at is that no person in care should share a room with another person.
-When I worked in designed that people had a lot of privacy which was good. - 236.
+When I worked in sector it was designed that people had a lot of privacy which was good. - 236.
 People who were abused as children should be listened to and believed.
 People working with children should be vetted and those who went through the system should be asked for their opinion and for their input as they understand the issues. - 237.
-When I was interviewed for the job in the interviewed it didn't look good that I wasn't married at the time.
-Just because somebody has qualifications doesn't necessarily mean they
+When I was interviewed for the job in sector at it didn't look good that I wasn't married at the time.
+Just because somebody has qualifications doesn't necessarily mean they are the right person for the job.
+Example to do ne to get a reference from the minister.
+He gave me one but he didn't know me from Adam which was wrong.